AhilanPonnusamy/App-Modernization-framework-reference-implementation/README.md

 8. Repeat the above step for generating Test cases for the APIs by selecting **Generate Test Cases** as the operation in the second drop down and clicking on **Generate Test Cases** button.
 ![App UI](./images/GenerateTestcases.png)

-9. The next step is to generate UI code, for this select **Generate UI** as the operation from the second drop down, copy and paste the functional requirements of the desired screen in the **Enter Requirements** text box e.g.,**OWNERS::owners-ownerDetails.html-requirements.txt** and click on **Generate UI** button.
+9. The next step is to generate UI code, for this, select **Generate UI** as the operation from the second drop down, copy and paste the functional requirements of the desired screen (e.g.,**OWNERS::owners-ownerDetails.html-requirements.txt**)  in the **Enter Requirements** text box and click on **Generate UI** button.
 ![App UI](./images/GenerateUI.png)